lanyetc/pacific-legal-lsat/README.md

 From here, the data is loaded from the JSON files and passed as a prop to the landing page.

 # What's next?
-It's rare that a nontrivial codebase is handed off to a new set of developers who then simply continue development.
-There's understandably a significant amount of time to be put toward, toil, code archaeology, and wondering why certain things are the way they are.
-If this project is to be extended, we've laid out the rest of this documentation in such a way that it can be referred to on an as needed basis to hopefully answer those questions as they are asked.
+It's rare that a nontrivial codebase is handed off to a new set of developers who then simply continue development without any guidance.
+When it happens, there's understandably a significant amount of time that must be put toward, toil, code archaeology, and just wondering why certain things are the way they are.
+If this project is to be extended, we've layed out the rest of this documentation in such a way that it can be referred to on an as needed basis to hopefully answer those questions as they are asked.

 That said, alongside the tutorial, it would be useful to have a basic idea of the general architecture, the domain model, and the React component structure.

-# FAQ
+# common questions and examples

 ### How is 'the next question' chosen after the user submits an answer?
 Let trigger1 and trigger2 belong to the same question.